 - When the onions begin to stick and are looking nicely browned, slowly pour in half of the wine and deglaze the pan by scraping all the yummy brown pits at the bottom.
 Let the wine evaporate as you cook.

 - Once the wine has evaporated and the onions get sticky again, pour in the rest of the wine.
-Cook and stir occasionally until the wine is absorbed and the onions are very soft without being mushy and has turned a lovely caramel color.
-Add a little more wine if needed to scrape the bottom bits.
+Cook and stir occasionally until the wine is absorbed and the onions are very soft without being mushy and have turned a lovely caramel color.
+Add a little more wine, if needed, to scrape the bottom bits.
 Season with a little salt and pepper, if desired.

 - Cool and store in a tightly-covered container and refrigerate.
 It keeps for several days.

 Cook time: 00 hrs.
 40 mins.